Wildfires prompt California evacuations as crews battle Oregon and Idaho fires stoked by lightning

 “It was pretty scary but everything seemed to fall into place,” she said.
 “Everybody helped everybody.
 It was actually pretty amazing for how crummy it really was.”

-The major electricity utility in the region, Idaho Power, warned customers to prepare for possible outages, and by late Wednesday afternoon, nearly 7,000 customers were without electricity, the utility said.
-The utility also cut power to customers in the Boise foothills and other nearby areas, citing extreme weather and wildfire risk.

-More than 60 significant fires are burning in Oregon and Washington alone, and Oregon has been plagued with hundreds of lightning strikes from thunderstorms in recent days that have started new blazes in bone-dry vegetation.
+In northern California, fire personnel were focusing on evacuations and defending structures while using bulldozers to build containment lines ahead of the Park Fire, which burned more than 70 square miles (180 square kilometers) near Chico.
+No deaths or damage to structures had been reported, CAL FIRE/ Butte County Fire Department said in a late Wednesday update.

-A fire in southern California also was moving fast and threatening homes.
+A fire in southern California was much smaller, but moving fast and threatening homes.

 Evacuation orders were in effect Wednesday night in San Diego County after a wildfire began to spread fast near the San Diego and Riverside county line.
 Fire officials say the Grove Fire was spreading southeast through steep and challenging terrain.
 The fire grew to 1.3 square miles (3.4 square kilometers) within a few hours but was 5% contained just before 8 p.m., Cal Fire said on the social media platform X.